 Trees are lovely; they have different colors (especially in autumn) and shapes.
 Look around and see for yourself.
 Wouldn’t it be great to incorporate this beauty in official LEGO sets?
 You could also add educational information about the various trees from real life – for instance height, color, Latin name, origin – something like a variation on the LEGO Architecture series.
 This would also a great opportunity for LEGO to provide autumn-colored leaves!”

 Paul’s LEGO trees collection includes large, shady LEGO trees like gingko and chestnut, lovely flowering trees, and smaller trees like birch and poplar.
 All of the LEGO trees in this collection are sturdy and can handle minifigs hanging up their swings or climbing branches.

 Paul also made a full instructional video for one of his most beautiful LEGO trees.
-The video is in German, but with English sub-titles, so you should have no problem following the instructions.
+The video is in Dutch, but with English sub-titles, so you should have no problem following the instructions.

 If you like Paul’s LEGO trees project, please support it on CUUSOO.
 Remember; CUUSOO projects need 10,000 votes before LEGO would consider them for production.
 You can VOTE HERE.